unilaiva/unilaiva-songbook/README.md

 For example, on Ubuntu 18.04 LTS, to install all required dependencies and to download the project's source, you need to run the following commands:

-  1. `sudo apt install git context lilypond texlive texlive-fonts-extra texlive-font-utils texlive-lang-english texlive-lang-european texlive-latex-extra` # (context is optional)
+  1. `sudo apt install bash context git lilypond texlive texlive-fonts-extra texlive-font-utils texlive-lang-english texlive-lang-european texlive-latex-extra` # (context is optional)
   2. `sudo locale-gen fi_FI.utf8`